agentshark007/HTG-PayaLabs-Game/README.md

 - `--skip-intro` – Skip the intro sequence and go directly to the main menu.
 - `--remove-transparency` – Remove transparency from certain UI overlays for better visibility.
 - `--disable-sound` – Disable all sound effects and music.
--

 ## Modding

 Modding the project is limited, only including adding new gods.
-To create a new god, follow these instructions:

-1. Create a new file in `assets/data/gods/` with the name of the god (e.g., `zeus.txt`).
-2. Follow the format of existing god files to define the story, choices, and outcomes for the new god.
-Each god file should include sections for the god's name, description, and a series of story nodes with choices that lead to different outcomes.
-3. Add an image asset in `assets/images/god/` for the new god's portrait, following the naming convention (e.g., `zeus.png`).
-4. In the god file, include a reference to the portrait image so that it can be displayed in the game when the god is selected.
-5. The app will automatically register the new god and include it in the main menu for selection when starting a new game.
+To create a new god, use the editor by running `editory.py` and creating a new god story data file in `assets/data/gods/`.
+The editor provides a graphical interface for creating and modifying the story data, including scenes, choices, and outcomes.

 ## Developers